-Before continuing, we need to reiterate a point from the BSA Youth Protection Training that any allegation of abuse, violation of BSA youth protection guidelines or policies, or inappropriate behavior by a Scout/Scout leader/parent/other person is to be immediately reported to your Council Scout Executive and to any public authorities as required in your state or jurisdiction.
-This is a different situation from advocacy as it is being discussed here.
+Before continuing, we need to reiterate a point from Scouting America Youth Protection Training that any allegation of abuse, violation of Scouting America youth protection guidelines or policies, or inappropriate behavior by a Scout/Scout leader/parent/other person is to be immediately reported to your council Scout executive and to any public authorities as required in your state or jurisdiction.
+That is a different situation from advocacy as it is being discussed here.

-There are issues that can arise with a Scout with a disability that are beyond the ability of your Scout unit to solve.
-The most common are difficulties related to meeting advancement requirements, special accommodations needed at multi-unit events (like day camps, summer camps, camporees, and jamborees), and overcoming objections to participating in high adventure opportunities and advanced youth leader training.
-Though rare, there have also been situations where a unit's leadership has created its own rules that go beyond how the Scouting program is intended to operate, or are not completely in keeping with the values of the Scout Oath and Law.
+There are issues that can come up with a disability that are beyond the ability of your Scout unit to solve.
+The most common are (1) difficulties related to meeting advancement requirements, (2) special accommodations needed at multi-unit events (like day camps, summer camps, camporees, and jamborees), and (3) overcoming objections to participating in high adventure opportunities and advanced youth leader training.
+Though rare, there have also been situations where a unit's leaders created their own rules that go beyond how the Scouting program is intended to operate, or are not completely in keeping with the values of the Scout Oath and Law.

-This discussion is not intended to dissuade you from advocating for your own Scout but to provide you some insight so that the best outcome can be achieved while maintaining good relationships with all involved.
-Most controversies begin with poor communication and/or lack of understanding by one party or the other.
+We don't want to discourage you from advocating for your own Scout, but we do want to give you some insight so you can accomplish what you need to and still maintain good relationships with everyone involved.
+Most controversies begin with poor communication and/or misunderstanding by one party or the other.

-Decision making in Scouting at the levels above the unit level is primarily done through committees of Scout volunteer leaders.
+In Scouting, big decisions are made by committees of Scout volunteer leaders.
 While you may be able to call a Scouting professional at your council office during regular business hours, that professional will typically have to get you in touch with the correct volunteers to begin addressing your need.
-The point is that things will take time, and you should not expect a quick response and resolution if the issue is complex.
-You will want to allow time and get started early to resolve your issue well before you have to make a hard or unfortunate decision of your own.
+The point is that things will take time, and you shouldn't expect a quick response if the issue is complex.
+You want to allow plenty of time to resolve your issue.

-While advocating for your Scout, you can expect to tell your story over and over in order to bring the Scouting volunteer leaders up to speed so they can help you.
-It may take a few false starts to get your issue before the right volunteer group to resolve it.
-You may want to recruit a unit leader to help you get connected to the right people and to support your cause.
+When you advocate for your Scout, you can expect to tell your story over and over in order to bring the Scouting volunteer leaders up to speed so they can help you.
+It may take a few false starts to get your issue in front of the right volunteer group to resolve it.
+You may want to recruit a leader from your own unit to help you get connected to the right people and to support your cause.

 A spirit of goodwill, or Scout Spirit, will help you a great deal.
 Scout leaders place high value in their personal honor and truly want to find a good solution to whatever problem is being presented.
 You can expect them to deal with you in good faith.
-It is good to think of the people you are dealing with as teammates and partners that you are working with to resolve your situation.
-You can also benefit by taking time to make sure you really understand the proposed solutions that come back before implementing anything.
+It is good to think of the people you are dealing with as teammates and partners to resolve your situation.